aburke1605/battery-portal/README.md

 The ESP32 can also simultaneously communicate with the radio LoRa transceiver through a separate SPI connection.
 The ESP32 comes pre-loaded with Wi-Fi and Bluetooth capabilities.

 #### BMS
-Communication with the BMS is achieved using the I<sup>2</sup>C drivers provided by ESP-IDF.
+Communication with the BMS is achieved using the I<sup>2</sup>C driver, provided by ESP-IDF.
-We have defined four core functions:
+Defined from this are four core functions:
   * `read_SBS_data` and `write_word`: These read and write small quantites of data (usually one or two bytes) to and from specific addresses within the BMS.
   * `read_data_flash` and `write_data_flash`: These deal with larger exchanges of information stored in the Data Flash on the BMS (up to 32 bytes).
 The specific address is first transmitted to the BMS to select the information in question, before a read or write command is executed at the Data Flash address.